christopherwk210/gm-bot/src/assets/markdown/help.ducks.md

 **You can access a secret emoji**
 Use `!bgmhammer` to access a super ultra secret emoji.
 (Anyone can actually access this hehe)

+**You can ping GiftOfDeath with emoji**
+Send a message that starts with 🎁 💀 and watch the magic happen.

 **You can toggle the streamy role in like, a bunch of ways** Anyone can actually toggle the streamy role in a bunch of ways: `!role streamy`, `!streamy`, `!streamwatcher`, `!letmewatchsomestreams`, `!allaboardthestreamboat`, and `!melikeystream`.
 +++++++++++++++++++++++++++++++